Learning Intentions

 6. What does a precautionary approach mean?

-Tips: Include at least three key facts from the quiz or video, such as numbers, threats, and the impact of conservation efforts.
-Try to use terms like “boom and bust”, “spawning ground” or “sanctuary zone” in your response.
+• Write a short, clear paragraph using at least three key facts from the quiz or video.
+Make sure to explain what caused the population to rise or fall, and use terms like “boom and bust”, “spawning ground” or “sanctuary zone” where you can.